Hunt Emerson: Works

 Square-bound books written by others, such as You Are Maggie Thatcher and Hard To Swallow, showcase Emerson strips and illustrations throughout.
 In Outrageous Tales From the Old Testament he tackled a version of the Book of Leviticus written by Alan Moore, and in The Seven Deadly Sins, depicted "Envy".
 For the DC Comics imprint Factoid Books, in the 1990s, he did biographical comics on everything from Erich von Stroheim to Prince Charles and Princess Diana.
 These appeared in The Big Book Of series.
 For dozens of issues of the British underground Brain Damage, he created "Arsover Tit".

 The Emerson graphic novels Lady Chatterley's Lover, The Rime of the Ancient Mariner, Casanova's Last Stand and other adaptations of classic novels and tales have been sold in numerous countries, and translated into several different languages.

-For over 30 years Hunt Emerson's strips and illustrations have graced the pages of Fortean Times, a magazine of occult and unexplained phenomena, while his pornographically humorous Firkin the Cat (written by Tym Manley) has appeared in hundreds of Fiesta magazines.
+For over 30 years Hunt Emerson's strips and illustrations have appeared in Fortean Times, a magazine of occult and unexplained phenomena, while his pornographically humorous Firkin the Cat (written by Tym Manley) has appeared in hundreds of Fiesta magazines.

 He drew the cover design for Terry McCann's 1975 album Stand Back It's Rent-a-Crowd.
 He designed the 'Beat Girl' icon for Birmingham band The Beat. and painted a mural of the band, which was used as cover art for the band's second album Wha'ppen?.

 In 2016, he designed the Walsall Silver Thread Tapestries.

 Emerson drew and created "Ratz" for The Beano, a strip about mean rats in a sewer.
 In 2002–2007, he drew Little Plum for that comic.
 In March 2009, he revived the "Fred's Bed" strip.